10brink/10brink.github.io/_posts/2018-04-13-first-post.md

 df['TRAFFIC']= df['delta_entry']+df['delta_exit']
 ```

+### Data Exploration

 Now that the tedius work of cleaning and managing the data is done, let's see what the five busiest stations were by total traffic:

 ```python
 df.groupby(['STATION'])[ 'TRAFFIC'].sum().nlargest(5)
 ```
-this code groups the rows by station, takes the sum of the traffic for every row, and shows us the five largest.
+This code groups the rows by station, takes the sum of the traffic for every row, and shows us the five largest.

 | STATION  | TRAFFIC   |
 | -------- | ----: |